Audit File Reconstruction Checklist

 Step 10: Submit Within the Specified Deadline

-Review your IRS notice for the specific response deadline, which is typically 30 days from the date the notice was issued.
+Review your IRS notice to determine the specific response deadline, which is generally 30 days from the date the notice was issued.
 Please submit your reconstruction package by the specified deadline.
-If you need additional time, request an extension before the deadline expires, as the
+If you need additional time, request an extension before the deadline expires, as the IRS can ordinarily grant extensions.

 Step 11: Retain Copies and Obtain Confirmation